westonkl/InterviewPrep/README.md

 ----------------------------------------------------------------
 ## Behavioral:

-> Most behavioral interviews are 15-30 minutes long and are inquiries into your personality and experience.
+> :telephone_receiver: Most behavioral interviews are 15-30 minutes long and are inquiries into your personality and experience.
 They may throw in some 'trivia' questions on things they are looking for.
 Some behavioral interviews also involve walking through a past project or two.
 Make sure to maintain good documentation and understand every part of your past projects.
 <img align="center" width="180" height="180" src="https://media3.giphy.com/media/ES4Vcv8zWfIt2/200w.webp?cid=ecf05e47k6p6wo3scebqr4uv4xgkx9dj7nemk8dsd4prpb21&rid=200w.webp&ct=g">

 **Tell me about yourself:**